-To put things into perspective of how much retail traders contribute to the $5 trillion dollar daily volume, retail traders volume is only worth 5-6%… Or around $250-300 billion dollars each day.
+To put things into perspective of how much retail traders contribute to the $5 trillion dollars daily volume, retail traders volume is only worth 5-6%… Or around $250-300 billion dollars each day.

 This is still larger than the stock market for sure.